opengovsg/postmangovsg-guide/api-guide/programmatic-email-api/send-email-api/email-tagging-and-classification.md

 In this example, the `tag` field is wholly defined by the API user.
 When the API user queries for the email using the [email status API endpoint](../get-email-by-id-api.md) (`/transactional/email/{id}`), the `tag` field will be returned as part of the JSON object.

+In the [List Emails API](../list-emails-api.md), the API user can query for emails with a specific tag using the `tag` query parameter.
+For example, `GET /transactional/email?tag=Greetings%20v2` will return all emails with the tag `Greetings v2`.

 To make this feature more useful, we are considering generating monthly reports of the different emails based on these user-defined tags.
 If you have ideas for how this feature might be useful to you, please [contact us](https://go.gov.sg/postman-contact-us).

 ## Email Classification